franklemuchahary/automating_stuff_with_python/README.md

 - [Strava Weather Update in Description](strava-weather-update):
   Python script for automatically updating weather conditions for [Strava Activities](https://www.strava.com/dashboard) in the activity descripton field.
 Strava API is used for fetching and updating the strava activities and Open Weather API is used for fetching the latest weather conditions.
 Libraries: `requests`, `logging`, `datetime`, `traceback`
 - [SQL DDL Generator](sql-ddl-generator):
   Python script for automatically generating DDL queries from google sheet table provided as input.
-This can be used for quickly creating sample tables in google sheet and generating DDL queries for use in toold like [DB Fiddle](https://dbfiddle.uk/) or [SQL Fiddle](http://sqlfiddle.com/) Libraries: `openpyxl`, `pandas`, `requests`, `collections`
+This can be used for quickly creating sample tables in google sheet and generating DDL queries for use in tools like [DB Fiddle](https://dbfiddle.uk/) or [SQL Fiddle](http://sqlfiddle.com/) Libraries: `openpyxl`, `pandas`, `requests`, `collections`